 CASE TIMELINE

-Hagens Berman filed an amended complaint against General Motors highlighting new details about the cheat and involvement of Bosch.
+Hagens Berman filed an amended complaint against General Motors highlighting new details about the alleged cheat and involvement of Bosch.